 |❌ A little tricky to assemble|

-Overall, there are no ‘bells and whistles’ on this Moses basket.
-While there are no musical features and no rocking mode, this is still a practical choice.
-In particular, if you’re looking for a sturdy yet stylish Moses basket that’s lovely to look at but easy to move between rooms, this is ideal.
-“The Mokee Wool Nest has a pleasing Nordic aesthetic, so I think it’ll appeal to the kind of parents who are a little more design conscious,” adds Katie.
+There are no ‘bells and whistles’ on this Moses basket.
+But despite the lack of musical features and no rocking mode, this is still a practical choice.
+In particular, it’s ideal f you’re looking for a sturdy yet stylish Moses basket that’s lovely to look at but easy to move between rooms.
+“The Mokee Wool Nest will appeal to design-conscious parents because it has a pleasing Nordic aesthetic,” adds Katie.

 A simple modern Moses basket with a sturdy rocking stand

 Star rating: ⭐⭐⭐⭐ | Weighs: 6kg | Suitable from: 0-6m